Warm, gooey, and oozing with chocolate, these Instant Pot Lava Cakes are swoon-worthy and exceptionally easy to prepare.

 - Evenly divide the batter between the ramekins.
 I find that a standard ice cream scoop is the perfect way to evenly divide the mixture without making a mess.

-- Cover with foil--this is important to keep condensation from forming inside the lava cakes.
+- Cover each ramekin with foil.
+This is important to keep condensation from forming inside the lava cakes.

 Step Five: Pressure Cook